 This course is assessed entirely on the basis of your report, which will be read and assigned a numerical mark by two independent readers.
 The mark will be awarded on the basis of the MInf Project Report Marking Guidelines.

-To provide a check on progress, and as preparation for writing the final report, students must submit a final interim progress report that outlines the work you have done so far and what remains to be done.
+To provide a check on progress, and as preparation for writing the final report, students must submit an interim progress report that outlines the work you have done so far and what remains to be done.
 The report should briefly describe your project and its goals, your results and accomplishments so far, what remains to be done, and a timeline for the final semester of your project.
 It is expected that the report will be about ten pages.
 You should take the opportunity to write this interim report such that it may be suitable for inclusion in your final report.

 The report should also contain a section level skeleton of the final report.
 You are certainly allowed to make changes to this skeleton when you write your final report, but the exercise of thinking about this skeleton should be useful to you in your planning.